FAQ’s

 Will there be a Post-Mortem examination?

-A post-mortem examination will be necessary if;
+No. A PM is likely to be necessary if;

-• The deceased died in some circumstances of state detention.
+- The deceased died in custody or otherwise in state detention.

 Specialist post-mortem examinations

-Communication with you?
+Communication with you.

 Can I still view my relative's body/have an open casket?